 4. Get the tools and coaching you need

 It’s okay to acknowledge that you can’t create a personal growth plan all on your own.
 Many of the world’s most successful people turn to external tools and strategies when they embark on their path to personal growth.
 Check out the best personal growth books, turn to stories or quotes you find inspiring or find a mentor who empowers you.
 You can also work with a personal growth coach who can help you clarify your plan and develop the best strategy to achieve it.

 If you can’t access a mentor, identify someone you admire and study their choices.
 As Tony has said, “If you want to be successful, find someone who has achieved the results you want and copy what they do and you’ll achieve the same results.”
 How did they find success?
 How do they approach their daily responsibilities?
 What path did they take to personal growth?
 Whether this is someone who’s famous or someone close to you, by using tools and tapping into the success of others, you’ll more easily develop your own path to success.

 5. Make sure you’re in alignment with your personal growth plan

-There’s more to personal growth than simply setting goals and then working hard to achieve them.
+There’s more to personal growth than setting goals and then working hard to achieve them.
 Many of us suffer from inner conflicts that lead to self-sabotage.
-We must first unlock these conflicts and get ourselves into alignment before we can take the next step toward our personal growth goals.
+We must first unlock these conflicts and get ourselves into alignment before we can take the next step toward our personal growth plan.
 Abiding by the law of attraction can help to achieve alignment.